 So, exactly what is a HEPA vacuum?
 HEPA stands for High Efficiency Particulate Air filter.
 Vacuums equipped with HEPA filters are capable of capturing 99.97% of particles 0.3 microns and larger, which include dust, pet dander, and other airborne irritants.

 Brands such as Nilfisk and Minuteman offer a variety of high-efficiency vacuums well-equipped to tackle lead issues at your worksite.
 For example, the Nilfisk GM80 features multi-stage filtration in addition to HEPA filtration.
-The GM80 also offers an optional Turbo-Powered Floor Nozzle with Brush to comprehensively clean carpets, removing any heavy lead particulates.

 Minuteman offers the Minuteman Lead Vacuum, which features a ULPA (Ultra-Low Particulate Air) filter that removes up to 99.999% of microns 0.12 and larger—along with the necessary HEPA filter.
 Both of these models are great choices for remaining RRP-compliant.

-For more information about vacuums, or for help choosing the best model for your cleaning tasks, check out our Vacuum Cleaner Buying Guide, as well as other air treatment resources in our Learning Center.
+For more information about vacuums, or for help choosing the best model for your cleaning tasks, check out our Vacuum Cleaner Buying Guide, as well as other air treatment resources in our Knowledge Center.